Syllabus

 Teaching Plan

 Every week you will attend 2 lectures, each 1.5 hours.
-Most lectures will have a short vitamin assignment accompanying them and you will typically have a project due.
+Most lectures will have a short vitamin assignment accompanying them and you will typically have a project due every 3 weeks to a month.
 Course staff will be holding office hours regularly throughout the week to provide guidance and feedback on the assignments.
 Towards the end of the semester your work in this class will culminate in a final project with a project group.

 Learning goals